 Bar Stool Buying Guide

-The bar stool may once have been the preserve of...well bars and pubs but it is now a very common and very desirable option for seating in and around the kitchen.
-The breakfast bar seems to continue to grow in popularity and along with it the humble bar stool.
+The bar stool may once have been the preserve of...well bars and pubs, it is now a very common and very desirable option for seating in and around the kitchen.
+The breakfast bar or kitchen island continues to grow in popularity and along with it the humble bar stool.
+It is safe to say the term bar stool covers a huge range of different types of seating from designer breakfast bar stools and shaker style bar stools to sumptuous barista stools.
+However, it does, of course, include a lot of somewhat less luxurious and desirable types of stool that play a somewhat more perfunctory role.
 Part of the appeal is the ability to sit and socialise in the kitchen while food is being prepared.
 Long gone are the days of being shut away while guests drink and chat in the lounge, the kitchen is not only the heart of the home it's also the social hub.
 So getting the right bar stool for your kitchen area is critical.
 Choosing something that will suit your lifestyle and those of other household members, something that will look good, stand up to daily use and be comfortable is not an easy task.
-So here is our very own buying guide to help you choose the right bat stools for your home.
+So here is our very own buying guide to help you choose the right bar stools for your home.